Cash is blood & branding bleeds

 Writing an article cost nothing but time.
 If you have a newsworthy story, send it to your local news agency.
 If it’s an article that helps entrepreneurs grow their businesses, publish it on Linkedin.

 When people Google your name, what do they find?
-In 2019 you have an opportunity and tools that IKEA’s founder, Ingvar, wasn’t so lucky to have.
+In 2019 you have an opportunity and the tools that IKEA’s founder, Ingvar, wasn’t so lucky to have.
 You can easily architect your digital presence and distribute it through the free, relevant channels, while your competitors are likely to be neglecting this key long-term marketing strategy.

 Remember, it’s the tortoise who won the race!